Preventing infectious diseases through immunisation

 Community and Public Health is committed to encouraging immunisation amongst New Zealanders.
-Our main focuses are promoting the benefits of vaccination programmes, and certifying the authorised and yellow fever vaccinators that provide this valuable service.
+Our main focuses are promoting the benefits of vaccination programmes and certifying the vaccinators who provide this valuable service.

-Community and Public Health is an advocate for vaccination programmes because immunisation helps prevent against many diseases.
-Immunisation uses the body’s immune system to build resistance to specific infections.
+Community and Public Health is an advocate for vaccination programmes because immunisation uses the body’s immune system to build resistance to serious diseases.

-An immunised individual helps protect the rest of the population by decreasing the possibility of a disease spreading.
-This is important for vulnerable people like infants, the elderly and people with impaired immune systems.
-However, this effect only occurs if enough people are vaccinated and is known as ‘herd immunity’.
+An immunised individual helps protect vulnerable people in the community by decreasing the possibility of a disease spreading.
+These vulnerable people are infants, the elderly and those with impaired immune systems.
+This protective effect only occurs if enough people are vaccinated and is called ‘herd immunity’.

-New Zealand has a low child immunisation rate compared to other countries.
-This results in regular outbreaks of vaccine-preventable diseases every few years.
-The Ministry of Health has a specific target of 95 percent of infants aged eight-months will have completed their primary course of immunisation on time (six weeks, three months and five months immunisation events).
+New Zealand has a low child immunisation rate compared with other countries.
+This results in regular outbreaks of vaccine-preventable diseases.
+The Ministry of Health’s target is that 95 percent of infants will have completed their primary course of immunisation on time (at six weeks, three months and five months of age).

 Contact the Communicable Disease staff at your local office for further information:

 CANTERBURY, MID CANTERBURY AND CHATHAM ISLANDS

 For questions on immunisation and vaccination-preventable diseases, call:

 For questions on the COVID-19 vaccine and how to book, call:

 8am to 8pm – 7 days a week.